GhostGagan/Polygon-mod-1/README.md

 - Upload each generated image to IPFS using pinata.cloud for decentralized storage.

 ### Step 3: Deploy ERC721/ERC1155 Contract
-- Deploy the contract to the Goerli Ethereum Testnet.
+- Deploy the contract to the sepolia Ethereum Testnet.
 Ensure the contract includes a `promptDescription` function that returns the prompt used for image generation.

 ### Step 4: Map Your NFT Collection (Optional)
 - Use the Polygon network token mapper to map your NFT collection for improved visualization and interoperability.